etymorf/supabase-query-ts/README.md

 ```

 The config is split into 3 parts:
-- supabase: equivalent (but incomplete for now) to Supabase CLI arguments after `supabase gen types typescript `
+- supabase: equivalent (but incomplete for now) to Supabase CLI arguments
 - options
 - queries: all your queries will be centralized here